-First sailing in December 2014, the luxurious and stylish all-suite Sanctuary Ananda ship will take you on voyages of discovery on the mysterious rivers of Burma.
+First sailing in December 2014, the luxurious and stylish all-suite Sanctuary Ananda ship will take you on voyages of discovery on the mysterious rivers of Burma (Myanmar).
 You'll visit the majestic Ayeyarwady between Bhamo and Yangon, stopping at temples, pagodas, palaces and monasteries along the way.
 Journeys on its great tributary, the Chindwin, will take you to places visitors rarely see – through the jungles of the north, forgotten villages and ancient towns almost to the Indian border.

 Offering sleek and contemporary luxury, Sanctuary Ananda was custom built for Burma’s rivers by local craftsmen using traditional materials.
 She offers 20 spacious suites on three decks, the Aloungpayah suite, and a sundeck with an outdoor pool.
 All suites have air-conditioning, iPod docking station and iPad TV connection.
 Each suite reflects Burma’s arts, crafts and textiles in its furnishings and décor, and features local fabrics, wood and lacquerware.
 The old Irrawaddy Flotilla is remembered in a vintage photograph in each of the cabins.